 WHEREAS, on December 20, 2012, Bethesda Commerce, LLC ("Applicant"), filed an application for approval of a project plan for a mixed use high-rise multi-family building in the Bethesda Metro Core District.
 The proposed development provides 140,345 square feet of residential property with an additional 5,000 square feet of commercial/non-residential space.
 The building will be 15-stories and 143 feet in height as measured from Commerce Lane with approximately 120 multifamily units.
 The gross tract area is 29,069 square feet on 0.67 acres of CBD-2 zoned-land, located at the intersection of Old Georgetown Road and Commerce Lane in the central portion of the Bethesda Metro Core.
-The Property ("Subject Property") is situated on Lot 10 and Plat 4718 at the southeast corner of Old Georgetown Road and Commerce Lane.
-The address is 7535 Old Georgetown Road, Bethesda, Maryland, in the Bethesda CBD Approved and Adopted Sector Plan, 1994 plan ("Master Plan") area; and
+The Property ("Subject Property") is situated on Lot 10 and Plat 4718 at the southeast corner of Old Georgetown Road, Bethesda, Maryland, in the Bethesda CBD Approved and Adopted Sector Plan, 1994 plan ("Master Plan") area; and